 Appliances (3%), and Matches/Lighters (3%) are the number 5 ignition source.

-Arson is the fire cause in 4% of injuries.
+Arson/Vandalism is the possible cause of fire in 5% of injuries.

 Civilian injuries reported: Ignition Source